zeek/broker/doc/stores.rst

 In addition to transmitting :ref:`data <data-model>` via publish/subscribe communication, Broker also offers a mechanism to store this very data.
-Data stores provide a distributed key-value interface that leverage the existing :ref:`peer communication channels <communication>`.
+Data stores provide a distributed key-value interface that leverages the existing :ref:`peer communication channels <communication>`.

 Aspects